PaulVes92/SmidigProsjektGruppe30/README.md

-This project was *NOT FUCKING* bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was *NOT* bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts